-- 4. In a multiple casualty situation Apneic adult patients who do not start breathing with airway positioning - 5.
-Traumatic cardiac arrest In addition to the above, a victim of trauma shall be determined to be dead in the field and not transported if: - a) The patient has sustained blunt or penetrating trauma to the head and is pulseless and apneic after opening airway. - b) The patient has sustained severe blunt or penetrating trauma to the chest and is pulseless and apneic after opening airway.
+- 4. In a multiple casualty situation Apneic adult patients who do not start breathing with airway positioning. - 5.
+Traumatic cardiac arrest In addition to the above, a victim of trauma shall be determined to be dead in the field and not transported if: - A. The patient has sustained blunt or penetrating trauma to the head and is pulseless and apneic after opening airway. - B. The patient has sustained severe blunt or penetrating trauma to the chest and is pulseless and apneic after opening airway. - C. The patient presents in asystole. - 6.
+Medical cardiac arrest The patient in non-traumatic (medical) cardiac arrest shall be determined to be dead in the field and not transported after consultation with the supervising physician in any of the following circumstances: - A. The patient's initial presenting rhythm is asystole, and no previous resuscitative efforts were initiated. - B. At any time during the resuscitation, the patient stays in an asystolic or agonal rhythm that is refractory to ACLS measures.

-Appendix C - Death in Field (DIF)

-- c) The patient presents in asystole. - 6.
-Medical cardiac arrest The patient in non-traumatic (medical) cardiac arrest shall be determined to be dead in the field and not transported after consultation with the supervising physician in any of the following circumstances: - a) The patient's initial presenting rhythm is asystole and no previous resuscitative efforts were initiated - b) At any time during the resuscitation, the patient stays in an asystolic or agonal rhythm that is refractory to ACLS measures - c) After full ACLS resuscitative measures have been instituted and the patient's ETCO2 remains at 10 mmHg or below for 10 minutes - d) A patient in PEA does not respond to appropriate ACLS measures
+- C. After full ACLS resuscitative measures have been instituted and the patient's ETCO2 remains at 10 mm Hg or below for 10 minutes. - D. A patient in PEA does not respond to appropriate ACLS measures.